-Management and Governance Responsibilities for the Individual and Consolidated Financial Statements
+Management Responsibilities for the Individual and Consolidated Financial Statements

-Management is responsible for preparing and properly presenting the individual and consolidated financial statements in accordance with the accounting practices in place in Brazil, applicable to non-profit entities (ITG 2002 (R1)), and for the internal controls established as necessary to allow the preparation of financial statements free of material misstatement, caused whether by fraud or error.
+Management is responsible for preparing and properly presenting the individual and consolidated financial statements in accordance with the accounting practices in place in Brazil and for the internal controls established as necessary to allow the preparation of financial statements free of material misstatement, caused whether by fraud or error.

-In the preparation of the individual and consolidated financial statements, management is responsible for assessing the Entity's ability to continue operating, and, when applicable, disclosing matters related to their operational continuity and the use of this accounting basis when preparing these financial statements, unless management intends to liquidate the Entity or cease its operations, or has no realistic alternative to avoid closing operations.
+In the preparation of the individual and consolidated financial statements, management is responsible for assessing the Association's ability to continue operating and, when applicable, disclosing matters related to their operational continuity and the use of this accounting basis when preparing these financial statements, unless management intends to liquidate the Association or cease its operations, or has no realistic alternative to avoid closing operations.